Rhinoplasty (Nose Job)

 Some patients seek advice to address previous nasal trauma, others are concerned about the width, profile appearance or asymmetric central location of the nose in their face.
 A drooping, thickened tip or excessive flaring of nostrils may be other reasons for seeking advice.

 Major complications are not common in rhinoplasty and all possible risks will be discussed with you at length during your consultation.
-Smokers are advised to cease smoking for at least 3–6 weeks prior to surgery and for at least 3–6 weeks postoperatively.
-You will need to stop taking any blood-thinning medications or alternative dietary supplements 2 weeks prior to surgery.
+Smokers are advised to stop smoking for at least 3–6 weeks both before and after surgery.
+You will need to stop taking any blood-thinning medications or alternative dietary supplements for at least 2 weeks prior to surgery.

 Rhinoplasty is performed either as an outpatient surgery or in the hospital with overnight admission.
-You will need someone to drive you home afterwards.
+It’s important to note that you will need someone to drive you home afterwards.
 Prior to surgery, Dr Farhadieh will mark your nose and face and address any remaining questions with you.
 The surgery involves internal incisions and often a small external incision (open rhinoplasty), which heals well and is not noticeable.
-The surgery usually takes between 1 and 2 hours, but can sometimes be longer, especially in revision cases.
+Nose job surgery usually takes between 1 and 2 hours, but can sometimes be longer, especially in cases where it is a revision rhinoplasty or more extensive work is carried out.
 Depending on the aim, your nose may be built up in areas using your own nasal cartilage, the bridge may be narrowed, the septum straightened and nostrils adjusted if needs be.

 Dr Farhadieh is a strong believer that a good patient–surgeon relationship is the building block of any successful outcome.
 Commitment to patient care and good communication is the philosophy of our clinic.
 We will follow you up again in our clinic routinely and will always be available for any issues that may require addressing.